 Thus, sensitivity to an additional signal deteriorates with dimensionality.
 It is plausible that for Gaussian noise, a norm with cotype $2$ satisfies a dimension-free quantitative Anderson inequality once the body is placed in a suitable position.
 Note that the choice of position plays a crucial role.
-Consider a norm that its unit ball